witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ### Login

 - authentication:
-- whitelist: certain emails that are not The University of Witwatersrand affiliated will be whitelisted if they have valid reason to use the university's services e.g. guest lecturers
+- whitelist: Individuals such as external lecturers who need access to the application but do not have "@wits.ac.za" affiliated emails are required to request access into a whitelist, this request is managed by the Admins and upon acceptance this email can create an account and have access to the application.
 - required information:

 ### Users